alphagov/di-report-a-death/README.md

 ```

 ## Adding a page
-- Copy an existing page
+- Copy an existing page.
+Make sure to use `cp -a` to preserve the symlink to common
 - Change the package name in package.json